sandeepmj/how-to-use-github/README.md

 `git push origin addFrills` pushes changes to a branch named `addFrills`.

 `git checkout master` allows you to switch from `addFrills` to `master`.
 Remember you must first add, commit and push the changes made on `addFrills`.

+After merging a branch with the master branch, you must `pull` the master branch from GitHub.com (the cloud) to your local drive.
+Use the following command:

+`git pull master`